jacky599r/Font-Awesome-Pro-5/CONTRIBUTING.md

 4. After doing everything above, feel free to [submit an issue](https://github.com/FortAwesome/Font-Awesome-Pro/issues/new).

 ### Icon Requests + Suggestions
-New icons mostly start as requests by the [Font Awesome Pro community on GitHub](../../issues).
-Want to request a new icon or category?
-Here are some things to keep in mind:
+New icon design mostly starts as requests by the [Font Awesome Pro community on GitHub](../../issues).

-1. Please be nice.
-Font Awesome is a happy place.
-3. Please [search](../../search?type=Issues) to see if your icon or category request already exists.
-If a request is found, please add a 👍 reaction to that one.

 #### Requesting Individual Icons
-1. Please do not request comprehensive sets of icons related to a very specific field.
-2. Please make requests for single icons, unless you are suggesting an icon category (see below).
-3. Please and thank you if you include the following:
-  - Title your [new issue](../../issues/new?title=Icon%20Request:%20icon-) `Icon request: icon-name` (e.g., `Icon request: icon-car`).
-  - Include a few use cases for your requested icon.
-How do you plan on using it?
-  - Attach a single color image or two that represent the idea you're going for.
-  - Request concrete objects: it's harder to make an icon to represent happiness, it's easier to make a smiley face. ☺
+**We are currently not accepting individual icon requests**.
+This may change in the future, but for now we're focused on Icon Categories.
+However, if you have a specific brand icon you would like added, you may request it in the [official brand icon request thread](https://github.com/FortAwesome/Font-Awesome-Pro/issues/232).

 #### Requesting Icon Categories
+1. Please [search](https://github.com/FortAwesome/Font-Awesome-Pro/labels/icon%20category%20request) to see if your icon category request already exists.
+If a request is found, please add a 👍 reaction to that one.
+2. If you're adding a new request, please and thank you if you title your [new issue](../../issues/new?title=Category%20Request:%20) `Category Request: Category Name` (e.g., `Category Request: Desserts`).
-1. Include a few examples of icons or subjects to be covered in the category.
+3. Include a few examples of icons or subjects to be covered in the category.
 How do you plan on using it?
-2. Please and thank you if you include the following:
-  - Title your [new issue](../../issues/new?title=Category%20Request:%20) `Category request: Category Name` (e.g., `Category request: Desserts`).

 Please note: at the moment **we are not accepting external icon contributions**.
-If you'd like us to design and add a specific icon, you can make a request via the steps above.
-Feel free to include inspiration (including your own sketches/designs) along with the request.

 ### Reporting Security Issues
 Please do not report security issues in public.
 Please email hello@fontawesome.com.